 We performed two sets of robot teaching experiments to validate the key features of our proposed approach.
 First, we show how a robot can learn an object transport task through multiple demonstrations of the same task, in different environments, followed by a practice run during which the teacher gave very simple feedback.
 Second, we demonstrate how a similar transport task can be learned in only two steps: an initial demonstration and a single practice run, which in this case involves more complex teacher feedback.
-Section 6.1 presents the results obtained after the generalization steps, and Section 6.2 discusses the two different cases of task refinement through practice and feedback.
-Videos of all the experiments presented in the paper are available on the web at:
+Section 6.1 presents the results obtained after the generalization steps, and Section 6.2 discusses the two different cases of task refinement through practice and feedback1.